The Get Movin' Crew News

 Today is a great day to get away!
 Wouldn’t you say?

 We’re so excited about this blog post that we’ve begun to rhyme.
-Now it’s time (ok, we promise we’re done) to talk about the third New Year’s resolution: taking a trip!
+Now it’s time (ok, we promise we’re done) to talk about a popular New Year’s resolution: taking a trip!
 In this post we’re going to talk about planning mini-getaways for you and your family.
 These are small vacations that won’t cut too much into work & your busy schedules, but that give you a change of scenery and a healthy dose of refueling fun!

 The first step is to get out your calendar and circle a free weekend you have coming up.
 Now, make sure that within the time it takes for you to read this blog post that you don’t get any calls, texts or emails that take away those glorious couple of days you’ve reserved to get away.
 Deal?
 Awesome.